 Here you will find the answers to the most frequently asked general questions about The University of Scranton’s online master’s degree programs.
-If your question is not addressed here, just contact one of our knowledgeable admissions representatives toll-free at (866) 373-9547.
+If your question is not addressed here, just contact one of our knowledgeable program managers toll-free at (866) 373-9547.

 For specific program questions: